psrc/urbansim/psrc_parcel/tools/assign_buildings_to_jobs_README.txt

 4. Run a simulation with estimated coefficients in order to assign buildings to the remaining jobs.
   - Prior to this, copy the resulting tables from step 2. (jobs, buildings) into your cache_directory.
-  - Use start_run.py with the configuration psrc_parce.configs.data_preparation (not tested yet)
+  - Use start_run.py with the configuration psrc_parce.configs.data_preparation_jobs

 5. Export the resulting jobs table from the simulation cache into database, using opus_core/tools/do_export_cache_to_mysql_database.py with the -t option.